Flux Quantization on M-Strings: M-String Superembedding into M5

 \item With that, the pullback of the M1-tangential component of \cref{TorsionConstraintOnM5} immediately gives the \emph{torsion constraint on the M-string}:

 (Here all indices are in $\{0,1\}$, including those being summed over.) \end{enumerate}

-We shall assume in the following that the 3-flux density on the M5-brane is non-critical on the M-string in that the coefficient matrix on the right of \cref{TorsionConstraintOnString} is invertible:
+We shall assume in the following that the 3-flux density on the M5-brane is non-critical on the M-string, meaning that the coefficient matrix on the right of \cref{TorsionConstraintOnString} is invertible:

 This is the case on an open neighborhood around $\tilde H_3 = 0$, hence in particular in the commonly considered \emph{small field limit} in which the corresponding 3-flux $H_3$ density (which is a quadratic function of $\tilde H_3$) is approximately Hodge self-dual, constituting the famous self-dual tensor field in the $D=6$, $\mathcal{N}= (2,0)$ worldvolume SCFT (cf. \cite[Rem.
 3.19]{GSS25-M5}).